Ford F-Series (first generation)

-The first-generation of the Ford F-Series (also known as the Ford Bonus-Built trucks) is a series of trucks that was produced by Ford from the 1948 to the 1952 model years.
+The first generation of the Ford F-Series (also known as the Ford Bonus-Built trucks) is a series of trucks that was produced by Ford Motor Company from the 1948 to the 1952 model years.
 The introduction of the F-Series marked the divergence of Ford car and truck design, developing a chassis intended specifically for truck use.
-Alongside pickup trucks, the model line included also panel vans, bare and cowled chassis, and marked the entry of Ford into the medium and heavy-duty truck segment.
+Alongside pickup trucks, the model line included also panel vans, bare and cowled chassis, and marked Ford's entry into the medium- and heavy-duty truck segment.

-Across North America, Ford assembled F-Series trucks at sixteen different facilities during its production.
-In Canada, Lincoln-Mercury sold the F-Series under the Mercury M-Series nameplate to expand coverage in rural areas.
-The first generation of the F-Series is the sole generation produced entirely with "Flathead" engines (inline-6 and V8).
+From 1947 to 1952, Ford assembled F-Series trucks at 16 facilities across North America.
+In Canada, the model line was also marketed through Lincoln-Mercury as the Mercury M-Series to expand dealership coverage in rural areas.
+This generation of F-Series pickup trucks is the only generation to use entirely flathead engines (inline-6 and V8s).

 Development & Design

-After World War II, Ford's war time effort towards producing B-24 bombers, jeeps, tank engines, and other military hardware ended.
+After World War II, Ford's war-time effort toward producing B-24 bombers, jeeps, tank engines, and other military hardware ended.
 When civilian passenger cars and trucks were put back into production, Ford produced the same truck and car design since 1941.
-After the 1947 Model Year was introduced, a completely new design was planned, which could appeal to various applications, extending further than just having a single purpose.
+After the 1947 model year was introduced, a completely new design was planned, which could appeal to various applications, extending further than just having a single purpose.

 The development objective included making the driving easier, with comfortable and roomier cab, and a great customer appreciation.
-When introduced, Ford's new truck would be the only truck featuring all new post-war design.
-GM's Advance Design trucks featured an all-new body but was based on a pre-war A platform which were at the time shared with other GM passenger cars.
-Dodge B series, although fully redesigned, retained an outdated semicircular rear wheel well design.
-Ford departed from sharing a common platform with its passenger lineup and developed a purpose built truck frame specifically for the F-Series.
-The new frame, included a third cross-member which enabled extra strength enough to be shared with its medium duty lineup.
-Also Ford was the only company to offer V8 engines for both Pickup trucks and medium duty trucks until 1954.
-To better absorb rough uneven roads, and to reduce maintenance costs, Ford was also first to introduce telescopic double-acting shock absorbers to the Pickup truck market in place of the lever shocks and were advertised as the "Aircraft Type Shocks".
+When introduced, Ford's new truck would be the only truck featuring an all-new post-war design.
+GM's Advance Design trucks featured an all-new body, but was based on a pre-war A platform which were at the time shared with other GM passenger cars.
+Dodge's B series, although fully redesigned, retained an outdated semicircular rear wheel well design.
+Ford departed from sharing a common platform with its passenger lineup and developed a purpose-built truck frame specifically for the F-Series.
+The new frame included a third cross-member which enabled extra strength enough to be shared with its medium-duty lineup.
+Also, Ford was the only company to offer V8 engines for both pickup trucks and medium-duty trucks until 1954.
+To better absorb rough uneven roads, and to reduce maintenance costs, Ford was also the first to introduce telescopic double-acting shock absorbers to the pickup truck market in place of the lever shocks and were advertised as the "Aircraft Type Shocks."